arashnm80/arashnm80.github.io/handbook.md

 - Pour combien d'entre elles avez-vous suffisamment de connaissances et de compétences pour les accomplir ?
 - For how many of them have you actually tried so far?

+### Leave the past
+> Everyday you wake up, flush yesterday's achievements down the toilet in your mind.

+As long as you're getting your dopamine from previous successes, you can't achieve anything bigger.
+Forget them and get your dopamine from what you're doing right now.
+> "I always want it to be a project that, if successful, will make the rest of my career look like a footnote." - Sam Altman

+### آدم های سر چشمه
+Suivez les personnes qui sont 10, 100 ou 1000 fois meilleures que vous.

 ### Porn vs. Sex
 If you have healthy legs don't watch soccer games on TV, go out and fucking play it yourself.

+---

+## Shorts
+- 大物は大きな選択をします。

+---